osezuaikekhua/summarist-app/README.md

 Technologies Used:
-  -React JS
+1. React JS
-  -FireBase (firestore + authentication)
+2. FireBase (firestore + authentication)
-  -React Icons
+3. React Icons

   *Note*
 The original file was corruptted so in order to see past commits up to